HannaWin/annotation-tool/README.md

 ```

 ## Running the Tool
-Run teh tool via Linux command line.
+Run the tool via the Linux command line.
 You can test it using the example text from 'The Little Prince' (don't forget to define your labels first):
 ```bash
 $ python3 annotate.py example-text.txt
 ```